maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 date = "2018-06-10T10:15:15+02:00"
 title = "Vue Router Page Transitions with Fade, Slide and Zoom Effects" description = "Learn how to transition between Vue Router Views using fade, slide and zoom effects.
-Examples for using animations for Vue Router page transitions." intro = "In my last article we've explored how to use the powerful Vue.js transition component, to animate an element from zero height to auto height.
+Examples for using animations for Vue Router page transitions." intro = "In my last article, we've explored how to use the powerful Vue.js transition component, to animate an element from zero height to auto height.
 Today we'll take a look at how we can utilize the transition component to create fancy transitions between different pages of a Vue Router powered Vue.js application..." draft = false categories = ["Development"] tags = ["JavaScript", "Vue"]
 +++

-In my last article we've explored how to use the powerful Vue.js transition component, to [animate an element from zero height to auto height](https://markus.oberlehner.net/blog/transition-to-height-auto-with-vue/).
+In my last article, we've explored how to use the powerful Vue.js transition component, to [animate an element from zero height to auto height](https://markus.oberlehner.net/blog/transition-to-height-auto-with-vue/).
 Today we'll take a look at how we can utilize the transition component to create fancy transitions between different pages of a Vue Router powered Vue.js application.

-If you're curious about the result, you can [take a look at the final result hosted on Netlify](https://vue-router-page-transitions.netlify.com) or you can [checkout the full code on GitHub](https://github.com/maoberlehner/vue-router-page-transitions).
+If you're curious about the result, you can [take a look at the final result hosted on Netlify](https://vue-router-page-transitions.netlify.com), or you can [check out the full code on GitHub](https://github.com/maoberlehner/vue-router-page-transitions).

 ## Basic fade transition